OsarodionOdion/fetalHealth_logisticRegression_R/readme.md

 # Classification Modelling with R
-This assignment will focus on building simple classification models for *predicting fetal health* based on a number of clinical measurements known as *cardiotocographic data*.
+This assignment will focus on building simple classification models for **predicting fetal health** based on a number of clinical measurements known as *cardiotocographic data*.

 The following introductory information was taken from the main [Kaggle Dataset page](https://www.kaggle.com/andrewmvd/fetal-health-classification) for this data:

 ## Contents
-All completed work for this project can be viewed in the `hw3_w22_classification_r_fetalhealth_ogbeborevans.html` file.
+All completed work for this project can be viewed in the html file  [Classification Modelling with R](hw3_w22_classification_r_fetalhealth_ogbeborevans.html).
 The project was completed in R. For the source file, please access `hw3_w22_classification_r_fetalhealth_ogbeborevans.Rmd`

 You can learn much more about the study behind this dataset from the following published paper: